pharmbio/robotlab/notes.md

 PROGRAM_XXX_STOPPEDexample
 ```

-The grep is set up so errors and exceptions can be seen:
+The grep is set up so that errors and exceptions can be seen:

 ```sh
 send '